DKrasauskas/DelftBlueUI/README.md

 The lower table shows all the subfolders you have in the remote folder.
 This is the space for your jobs.
 How you choose to build them is up to you - whether it is a raw excutable, a cmake or Make file.
 Everything in remote folder will be synced with your login node on DelftBLue.

-Each job folder contains two bash scripts by default:
+Each job folder should contain two bash scripts by default:

 <p align="left">
 <img width="219" height="103" alt="image" src="https://github.com/user-attachments/assets/f2cfd349-76f4-4a09-9d14-b014e833e311" />